-Gaps exist in the measures available for many of the high-priority clinical areas.
-While it is important for employers and purchasers to promote use of the best available measures, it is equally vital to address unmet improvement opportunities by helping to fill measure gaps.
-Employers and purchasers can facilitate development of priority measures through collaboration with measure development organizations, such as medical professional societies, the National Committee for Quality Assurance (NCQA) and the Pharmacy Quality Alliance (PQA).
+While it is important for employers and other health care purchasers to promote the use of the best available measures, it is equally vital to address unmet improvement opportunities by helping fill measurement gaps.
+Employers and purchasers can facilitate development of priority measures through collaboration with measure development organizations, such as medical professional societies, the National Committee for Quality Assurance (NCQA), and the Pharmacy Quality Alliance (PQA).